 Back in 2006 I purchased my first HD camcorder, the Canon HV20, and I loved it.
 The HDV footage was spectacular and I couldn't believe how sharp and clear it looked compared to DV.
 Fast forward to 2010.
 HD cameras are everywhere.
 For around $100 you can purchase a Flip camera, Smartphones like the iPhone shoot in HD, and you can find Full HD camcorders for under $500 at your local electronics store.

-This past year I started shooting and using a Canon 7D DSLR and I can honestly say it is the best camera or camcorder I have ever owned.
+In 2009 I started shooting and using a Canon 7D DSLR and I can honestly say it is the best camera or camcorder I have ever owned.
 I LOVE IT!
 I had no idea how much better my video could look with real camera lenses and the ability to combine depth of field and soft focus to create much more dramatic, powerful and emotional imagery.
 Everyone here at Videoguys became so excited about DSLR video that we published our own Guide to DSLR Workflows article back in April, and we keep updating it as new information comes.

 One of the most important things I’ve learned over the years working with HD is to modify the way I shoot to take full advantage of the HD technology.
 We've included several of my most important HD & DSLR tips for you to use.